 Two Mondays from now, the MQR “stress test” will be applied to all insured loans, including fixed-rate terms of five years or longer.
 This will have a much greater impact than you might at first think because, these days, “insured” doesn’t just refer to the usual high-ratios borrowers who have down payments of less than 20%.
 A significant percentage of low-ratio mortgages (where down payments are 20% or more) are also now insured, but because the lender typically bears this cost, most affected borrowers never even know it.
 (Lenders buy low-ratio mortgage insurance, called “portfolio insurance”, because once these mortgages are insured against default they can be securitized more cheaply.)

 Here is where the rubber meets that road.
 I get an email every morning with mortgage rates from twenty-two lenders.
 Half of them will now have to use the MQR to underwrite every loan they make, regardless of the size, mortgage type or down payment.
 The other half have funding alternatives that don’t require mortgage insurance, but they cost more to use and their increased usage will push mortgage rates higher.
-(Also, if our policy makers have real conviction, these balance-sheet lenders should be getting an MQR update from OSFI in the near future as well.) read more…David Larock is an independent full-time mortgage planner and industry insider.
+(Also, if our policy makers have real conviction, these balance-sheet lenders should be getting an MQR update from OSFI in the near future as well.) read more…David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 With mortgage rates at record lows, everyone can afford to borrow more, and when ultra-cheap borrowing costs are combined with housing markets where there is much more demand than supply, prices rise quickly.
 Over time, rising prices and rising mortgage debt levels feed each other in a self-reinforcing cycle, especially in places like Vancouver and Toronto, where demand has outpaced supply for some time.
 The longer this continues, the greater the risk that borrowers will not be able to afford their mortgages at renewal.

 To their credit, the majority of borrowers I work with are well aware of the risk that mortgage rates could be higher when they renew, and as part of our discussions, we often stress test their prospective loan to assess the cost of having to renew at a higher rate.
-To that end, in today’s post I’ll provide an example of what this analysis looks like in our current rate environment. read more…David Larock is an independent full-time mortgage planner and industry insider.
+To that end, in today’s post I’ll provide an example of what this analysis looks like in our current rate environment. read more…David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.

 The Office of the Superintendent of Financial Institutions (OSFI) Proposes Increased Capital Requirements for Mortgage Insurers